-The Department of Anthropology of the Americas at the University of Bonn invites the academic community to submit articles to Notas de Antropología de las Américas (NAA), an international journal that aims to promote multidisciplinary work in the social sciences with a focus on Latin America.
+The Department of Anthropology of the Americas at the University of Bonn invites the academic community to submit articles for the first issue of Notas de Antropología de las Américas (NAA), an international journal that aims to promote multidisciplinary work in the social sciences with a focus on Latin America.
 Unpublished proposals on anthropological, archaeological, historical, linguistic, ethnohistorical and related disciplines research will be received.
 We also welcome students' work from seminars, internships, fieldwork or final B.A., M.A. and/or PhD dissertations, which provide original contributions to their discipline.